MoipatiThoobe/aws-challenge-week-4/README.md

 ## Prerequisites

-Before every hands on lab, use AWS CloudFormation to deploy the necessary resources as code, the templates will be used for setting up the workshop ennvironment in us-west-2 region.
+Before every hands on lab, use AWS CloudFormation to deploy the necessary resources as code, the templates will be used for setting up the workshop environment in us-west-2 region.
 The templates are the following:
 * sid-base-template.yaml (required for all of the labs)
 * sid-backup-lab.yaml
 * sid-datamigration-onprem.yaml